Azure-Samples/azure-serverless-workshop-team-assistant/2-hello-functions/README.md

 Now, if you start the funcitons host again, you'll see your API has changed to `api/lanceFetcher`.
 You don't have to change your Function name to change your route - you can also do it by setting the `route` property in the `function.json`.
 For example, if I change the `route` property to `foobar`, can access my function on `api/foobar`.
 If you want to remove `api` from the base route, you can do this in the host.json.
 You can [learn about host.json settings on docs.microsoft.com](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json).

 Congratulations, you've now completed module 2 and created your first Function.
 You now know the basics on how to create a Functions project, how to create a Function from a template, how to edit and rename a Function, and how to run the Function locally.

+## 7. (Optional) Create a C# function in Visual Studio

+You can create a C# function app in Visual Studio with the same HTTP function as above.
+Follow the tutorial [Create your first function using Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio).